bfeil/Automate_the-_Boring_Stuff/README.md

 # Automate_the_Boring_Stuff
-Scripts from Automate the Boring Stuff
+Scripts from Automate the Boring Stuff by Al Sweigart